Energy Awareness 6281-01 (Level 3 Award)

 How will the e-learning work?

-Learners will have access to the course for 8 weeks and be able to study online at a time and location that is convenient to them.
-They will also receive a set support documents including activities and handouts to keep for future reference.
+Learners will have access to the course for eight weeks from a start date of their choice, allowing them to study online at a time and location that suits them.
+They will also receive a range of supporting materials, including a self-assessment checklist, activities and handouts.

 Tutor support